 LSTC's curriculum cultivates competencies for leadership in a public church that focuses on community engagement, public witness, and social transformation.
 Our holistic approach to theological education breaks academic disciplines out of their silos and allows creative collaboration to flourish.

-Features of LSTC’s new MDiv, MATS, and MAM curricula include:
+Features of LSTC’s new MDiv, MA, and MAM curricula include:

 - 5-9 required orienting courses (depending on degree) provide foundation and framework